mihai-dinculescu/cargo-wipe/README.md

 You can use the `-i <path>` argument to ignore certain paths.

-## Usage Example
+### Usage Example

 ![Usage Example Screenshot][usage_example]

-# Contributions
+## Contributions

 Contributions are welcome and encouraged!
-See [TODO.md][todo] for ideas, or suggest your own!
+See [/issues][issues] for ideas, or suggest your own!
+If you're thinking to create a PR with large feature/change, please first discuss it in an issue.

-## PR Checks
+### PR Checks

 ```bash
     cargo make ci-flow
 ```

-## Releases
+### Releases

 - Update version in `Cargo.toml`
+- Update CHANGELOG.md
 - Commit
 - Add tag

   ```bash
   git tag -a vX.X.X
   ```

 - Push

   ```bash
   git push --follow-tags
   ```

 - Release\
   Create a [new release](https://github.com/mihai-dinculescu/cargo-wipe/releases). \
-  `publish.yml` GitHub Action will pick it up and do the actual release to https://crates.io/.
+  `publish.yml` GitHub Action will pick it up and do the actual release to [crates.io][crates_io].

 [crates_badge]: https://img.shields.io/crates/v/cargo-wipe.svg
 [crates]: https://crates.io/crates/cargo-wipe